sheadawson/silverstripe-zenvalidator/README.md

 * $params - An array of request vars to be sent with the request
 * $options - An array of key => value options for the validator (eg: ['type' : 'POST', 'dataType' : 'jsonp'])
 * $validator - Use a specific remote validator.
 Default validators are 'default' and 'reverse'

+By default, ZenValidator uses a custom async validator that reads error message in your 4xx responses and display them below the invalid field (instead of a generic message "this value seems invalid").

 For serverside validation: if a relative url is given the response will be obtained internally using Director::test, otherwise curl will be used to get the response from the remote url.